ResearchKit/ResearchKit/CONTRIBUTING.md

 Where your code affects UI presentation, also test:

-* Multiple device form factors (for instance, iPhone 4S, iPhone 5, iPhone 6, iPhone 6 Plus).
+* Multiple device form factors (for instance, iPhone SE, iPhone 14, iPhone 15 Pro, iPhone 15 Pro Max).
 * Dynamic text, especially at the "Large" setting.
 * Rotation between portrait and landscape, where appropriate.

-You can use the apps in the `Testing` and `samples` directories to test your changes.
+You can use the `ORKCatalog` app in the `samples` directory to test your changes.

 Submit a pull request<a name="request"></a>